PexMor/3d-print-etc/docs/index.md

 ### Patching firmware

-When you decide to go non-stock or in other words replace some part of your printer by some (better) alternative.
-Then you in most case would have to update the `config.h` or `config_adv.h` that you have copied as noted above.
+When you decide to replace some part of your printer by some (better) alternative.
+Then you in most case would have to update the `config.h` or `config_adv.h` that you have copied into Marlin source root folder.

 ### Flashing firmware

-The best and the most secure way is to use `usbasp` or its clone to write firmware via __J1__ connector which is SPI capable of ISP programming.
+The best and the safest way is to use `usbasp` (or its clone) to write firmware via __J1__ connector which is SPI capable of ISP programming (it has RST pin).

 |USB ID   |Device
 |---------|------